MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/DroneConnection.md

 # Connecting with the Tello drone

-In this manual we will describe how you can execute your code on the drone.
+In this manual we will describe how you can connect with the Tello drone.

 ## :family_man_woman_girl_boy:Assemble the groups